infitx-org/microfrontend-shell-boilerplate/README.md

 It is based on React / Redux and it is built in Typescript and developed with Webpack, Babel, Eslint, Prettier.

-Includes React Router, Redux Saga, and the @Modusbox UI components.
+Includes React Router, Redux Saga, and @modusbox/react-components.

 It provides a basic module structure ready to be used, a webpack configuration that exports the microfrontend so that it can be lazy loaded.